Policies - Residence Halls

 Candles and incense have been found to be a severe fire hazard, and their use is prohibited in the Residence Halls.
 Wickless candles are an acceptable alternative and provide fragrance without the flame.

 Cooking appliances are not allowed in the Residence Halls except for coffee pots, hot pots, microwaves, and popcorn poppers.
 In hall kitchens, baking is allowed, but cooking meals that contain meat or cooking with oils is prohibited.
-Appliances such as toasters, toaster ovens, hot plates, appliances with open elements, crock pots, rice cookers, and George Foreman-type grills are not allowed.
+Appliances such as toasters, toaster ovens, hot plates, appliances with open elements, crock pots, rice cookers, George Foreman-type grills, Instapots, and airfryers are not allowed.

 All-natural trees and branches to be used as ornamentation in the Residence Halls or rooms must first be fireproofed, and all decorations must be non-flammable.
 Residents may not hang items from the ceiling or from sprinkler heads, or create holes in the walls.